OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:52

-for they had not understood about the loaves; their hearts were hardened.
+for they had not grasped the significance of the loaves; their hearts were hardened.

 ---